ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Introduction

 Among the various biological resources, ortholog information can play a central role in integrating the biological data of multiple species [@Chiba2015].
-Various orthology finding tools ara available, but they provide different results.
+Various orthology finding tools are available, but they provide different results.
 It is important to examine the difference for plant research.

 Here, we selected five plant genes to figure out the differences of orthology finding tools